gulerrberkay/scene-graph-ebm/README.md

 A repo that uses the formulation of [mod33](https://github.com/mods333/energy-based-scene-graph) to convert scene graph problem into a weak supervision problem.
 Some modifications on relation and energy losses applied with additional flags.

+PDF files for the whole thesis and IEEE format short version are also available.

 ## Installation